 Sir Mokshagundam Visvesvaraya’s is among the greatest Engineers that this country has ever seen.
 He is known to have built many structures throughout his life.
-He built the Vidhana Sabha Assembly in Bangalore.
 The dams built by him stand to this day as a testimony of his great engineering skills.
 His birthday is thus an occasion to honour all engineers.

 Sir M Visvesvaraya

 Birth and Education

 Sir Visvesvaraya was born on 15th September, 1860 at Muddenahalli village of Chickballapur district in Karnataka.

 He did his graduation in Arts from Madras University in 1881 and went on to pursue civil engineering at the College of Science in Pune.

 Sir Visvesvaraya’s first major project was when he joined the Indian Irrigation Commission where he was give the task of constructing an irrigation system for the Deccan region.

 His next major work was to build flood security system in Hyderabad.

 Karnataka is a state that has benefited greatly from the skills of Sir Visvesvaraya.
 He is considered the ‘Father of Karnataka’.